nflverse/.github/profile/README.md

 The nflverse is a set of packages dedicated to data and analysis of the National Football League.

 Most data is stored in releases of the [nflverse/nflverse-data](https://github.com/nflverse/nflverse-data) repository, in various formats (csv, parquet, rds, qs being the primary ones).
+These can be accessed by any platform or programming language via the web URLs.

+We also maintain a set of R packages to facilitate access to this data and apply modelling.

 ## R Packages